Skip to main content

 PANOPTYCA : Idle RPG Manager Game Cover

-PANOPTYCA : Idle RPG Manager is a single player role playing game.
+PANOPTYCA : Idle RPG Manager is a single player and multiplayer hack and slash game with fantasy, medieval and historical themes.
 It was developed by Nugem Studio and was released on November 27, 2025.
 It received mostly positive reviews from players.

 Game Overview Step into the role of a commander in a vast fantasy world.
 Manage, train, and lead your heroes to forge the strongest Alliance squad.
 Key Features1.
 Innovative Multi-Character Management System Unlike traditional RPGs that focus on a single hero, Panoptica allows you to nurture up to eight heroes simultaneously.
 Each hero explores a different region independently, embarking on…